RITlug/TigerOS/.github/ISSUE_TEMPLATE.md

     If a feature request, help us understand your idea.
 Be descriptive, but also consider any other issues that could happen if it is added.
-Would it affect other features of MobArena?
+Would it affect other features of TigerOS?
  -->

 ### Bug report